fungus75/piAddBytes/README.md

 whould be the same as 239, 187, 191

 # Installation
-To deploy this module to a SAP PI System you have to install NWDS in the version of your PI and follow this documentation to generate the neccessary ECB: https://blogs.sap.com/2015/01/29/create-sap-pi-adapter-modules-in-ejb-30-standard/
+To deploy this module to a SAP PI System you have to install NWDS in the version of your PI and follow this documentation to generate the neccessary EJB: https://blogs.sap.com/2015/01/29/create-sap-pi-adapter-modules-in-ejb-30-standard/

 cu DerPilz